Adilah09/Moodsic/README.md

 ## Web Solution Overview

 ### 🎯 Intended Users
 Identify your target user groups.
-Examples: small-business owners, caregivers, students, pet adopters, etc.
+ Spotify Users mainly gen-z

 ### 💡 What Users Can Do & Benefits
 Explain the core features and the benefit each provides.